coder/docs/setup/installation.md

    _Note: If you omit `--version`, you'll upgrade to the latest version._

+   > We do not provide documentation for release candidates (any version containing
+   > `-rc`), and they should not be used unless you've been instructed to use them
+   > by Coder.

 1. Ensure that you have superuser privileges to your PostgreSQL database.
 Add the following to your Helm chart so that Coder uses your external PostgreSQL
    databases: